rharmonson/rharmonson.github.io/index.md

 summary: Welcome to RichTech Guides.
 ---

 Welcome to Richard's Technology Guides aka RichTech Guides.
-The website primarily consists of installation guides for open source operating systems and software with infrequent news (blog) posts.
+The website primarily consists of installation guides for open source operating systems and software with the occasional news post.

 Topics include:

-- Linux
-- Hardware
+- Computer Hardware
+- Linux: CentOS & Fedora
+- Networking
 - Security
+- Storage
 - Virtualization
-- and anything technology of interest

 Looking for RichTech Wiki?

-The [RichTech Wiki](https://github.com/rharmonson/richtech/wiki) on Github is very much still intact and continues to garner a great deal of interest.
-Major revisions of its guides will be posted here at Github.io not on Github.com.
-All new guides will be posted here.
+The [RichTech Wiki](https://github.com/rharmonson/richtech/wiki) on github.com is very much still intact and continues to garner a great deal of interest.
+However, I will no longer maintaining documents on the Wiki.
+I will migrate the higher traffic documentation from the RichTech Wiki and all revisions to github.io (here).

 {% include links.html %}